FredoHi/FredoHi/README.md

 -  Friday Hyacinth
 -  I’m a Data Analyst
-- my Skillset are Excel, SQL (MySql & BigQuery) and Tableau
+- My Skillset are Excel, SQL (MySql & BigQuery) and Tableau
 - I’m looking to collaborate on projects and get Junior Analyst Role.

 <!---